 Putting things right

 If we find the business has done something wrong or not treated you fairly, we can tell it what to do to resolve the complaint.
 There are a range of things we might ask a lender to do to put things right, depending on the circumstances.
 It usually involves putting you back in the position you’d be in if things hadn’t gone wrong.
-It might include, for example, changing the amount you owe or paying you compensation for what has happened.
+It might include, for example, correcting someone’s credit record, agreeing a repayment plan or changing the amount you owe or paying you compensation for what has happened.

 What we ask a business to do, and the amount of compensation we ask it to pay would depend on the particular facts of the case.